williamthe5thc/vr_interview_system/docs/state_management_documentation.md

 ### State Transition Flow

-The typical state transition flow follows this pattern:
+The state transition flow has been improved with granular processing states for better progress tracking:

 1. **IDLE**: Initial state, ready for conversation
    ```python